-Nanoparticles, 2D materials, algae ecology, and dark energy were just a few of the areas where the Department of Energy’s Office of Science made a difference in 2019.
-Over the course of the year, the Office of Science shared more than 1500 articles describing research we supported.
+Quantum computing, COVID-19, and particle physics were just a few of the areas where the Department of Energy’s Office of Science made a difference in 2020.
+Over the course of the year, the Office of Science shared more than 1,000 articles describing research we supported.

 Original Feature Articles

 The Office of Science's Communications and Public Affairs team's original feature articles provide perspectives on our work that readers will find nowhere else.
 Longform feature articles provide big picture views of major research topics, from materials science to project management.
-Profiles of user facility directors, Early Career awardees, and National Science Bowl alumni put a personal spin on some of our nation's greatest resources.
+Profiles of user facility directors and Early Career awardees put a personal spin on some of our nation's greatest resources.

 Top five original feature articles: